| ETHIOPIAN REALITY: QUO

 Ethiopia�s long-standing nationalist movement from being an

 effective building process for unity and solidarity.
+The creation of business enterprises as an

 extension of the TPLF in the guise of non-profit organizations,